eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 3.5 Macro Benchmark

 In order to detect changes in engagement relative to the crypto market, we have compiled a list of average video views across 60+ crypto YouTube influencers for the last 3 months, including the three videos we are proposing to promote.
 We will continue to track their video views in Q3.
-If our proposal increases views meaningfully, then the increase in Q3 should be substantially more than the average increase in views across crypto YouTube channels in general.
+If our proposal increases views meaningfully, then the increase in Q3 should be substantially more than the average increase in views across crypto YouTube channels.

 [See data sheet](https://docs.google.com/spreadsheets/d/1cYYKV24nSESZsl950CHnAFwkcFQ8b-havv5aEn2cxrI/edit)